revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-63. What are the control statements.
+61. What are the control statements?

 <details><summary><b> Show Answer</b></summary>